ryanduchin/music-video-collector/README.md

   + need to add 'delete post' button to posts and playlists ** how do I fetch userPlaylists/userPosts correctly?
-  + need to create 'add this song to playlist' and/or 'add song to this playlist' =add dropdown menu to song show view
+  + need to create 'add this song to playlist' and/or 'add song to this playlist' -after fetch problem, optimize new post modal and song show view - looks -also add logic to submit to the database
-  -add a dropdown menu to new post modal
-  -no 'add song to playlist' option
+  -no 'add song to playlist' option (my decision)

-* grid system for feeds
-  + need to add image for thumbnail when no posts in playlist
+O * small like/follow buttons on thumbnails
  * other user views

 ** modal creating form - how to handle successful save and adding to collection?
+(which collection?)

 ** sorting feeds? -> need input on monday re: ordering in controller ->easy way: add function .order in routes, creating different routes for different ordering